 Freedom to speak up - employer actions

-Having a speaking up and listening culture is critical to enabling an open dialogue, including time for reflection and learning, when things go wrong.
+When things go wrong, having a speaking up and listening culture is critical to enabling an open dialogue, including time for reflection and learning.
 It is important for working in partnership with your staff to drive improvements.
-This page outlines a number of key considerations, resources and case studies which will be useful to take into account when reviewing and developing local arrangements.
+This page outlines a number of key considerations, resources and case studies which will be useful to take into account when reviewing and developing local arrangements

-In July 2022, NHS England updated the national Freedom to Speak Up policy for the NHS, providing the minimum standard for local Freedom to Speak Up policies across the NHS.
+The national Freedom to Speak Up policy, provides the minimum standard for local Freedom to Speak Up policies across the NHS.
 This means that those who work in the NHS know how to speak up and what will happen when they do.
 It is designed to be inclusive and support resolution by managers wherever possible.
-Read the revised policy in full for more information.
+Read the policy on the NHS England website.

 NHS England has also published Freedom to Speak Up guidance to help senior leaders in NHS organisations develop a culture where leaders and managers encourage workers to speak up and where matters raised drive learning and improvement.
 To accompany this, a self-reflection and planning tool has been developed, which will assist in highlighting areas that need improvement and where employers are succeeding.